Percedal15019/AI-Automation/README.md

 # 🗒️ References

-I will add more workflows in the future as i am working on them.
+I will add more of my workflows in the future as i am working on them.
 Here are some links which would help you in your AI Automation Journey as well:

 - [Zie619 Workflows](https://github.com/Zie619/n8n-workflows)
 - [Nate Herk](https://www.youtube.com/@nateherk)